What is Squint Eye?

 • Cosmetic Appearance: The misalignment of the eyes may also be noticeable from a cosmetic standpoint, especially in severe cases.

-• Health Conditions: Certain medical conditions or diseases can contribute to the development of strabismus, such as cerebral palsy, Down syndrome, or conditions affecting the brain or neurological system.
+6. Health Conditions: Certain medical conditions or diseases can contribute to strabismus development, such as cerebral palsy, Down syndrome, or conditions affecting the brain or neurological system.

 Speciality